fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 ## [vim-abolish](https://github.com/tpope/vim-abolish)

-Deals with word variants and provides powerful substitution and case coercion.
+- Deals with word variants and provides powerful searching, grepping, substitution and case coercion.

-- Replace all variants of chiltren to adults: `:S/child{,ren}/adult{,s}/g`.
+- Replace all variants of children to adults: `:S/child{,ren}/adult{,s}/g`.

 - Swap all occurrences of man to dog: `:S/{man, dog}/{dog, man}/g`.